enfiskutensykkel/lamport/README.md

 implemented as a [Lamport's queue](http://en.wikipedia.org/wiki/Lamport%27s_bakery_algorithm) using an atomic compare-and-swap subroutine.
 I'm doing a performance test by having multiple producers compete over the queue (contention).
-The design of the test is taken from the workshop, but the implementation is entirely written by me.
+The design of the test is the same as it was in the workshop, but the implementation is entirely written by me.

 How can I run it?
 -----------------